zatrazz/rldd/README.md

 The default visualization option prints all dependencies, including loader, libc, and duplicated entries in a tree format.

-Use the '-u' option filters out the duplicated entries, and the '-p' option to print full resolved paths instead of just the soname.
+Use the '-a' option prints all dependencies (including already resolved ones), and the '-p' option to print full resolved paths instead of just the soname.

 The option '-l' mimics the ldd output, with unique libraries one per line.